"Body alignment" and "a balanced body" are common phrases in many physical disciplines, but what do they mean?

 For our midline anatomy to be able to align on the median plane it needs to be free to fully extend.
-This is possible when the body has a full range of natural movement and no physical restrictions that cause tensions (and pain).
+This is possible when the body has a full range of natural movement and no physical restrictions to apply tensions (and cause pain).